pnp/blog/content/post/power-platform-extensibility/Dataverse.md

 Tables in Dataverse can use rich server-side logic and validation to ensure data quality and reduce repetitive code in each app that creates and uses data in a table.

 - [Business rules](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-create-business-rule): Validate data across multiple columns and tables, and provide warning and error messages, regardless of the app used to create the data.
--[Business process flows](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-create-business-rule): Guide users to ensure that they enter data consistently and follow the same steps every time.
+- [Business process flows](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-create-business-rule): Guide users to ensure that they enter data consistently and follow the same steps every time.
 Business process flows are currently only supported for model-driven apps.
 - [Classic workflows](https://learn.microsoft.com/en-us/power-automate/business-process-flows-overview): Automate business processes without user interaction.
     - Background workflows.
     - Real-time workflows.